Preparing for a Performance Appraisal as a Manager

 Here are some key points a manager may want to discuss:

-- Review your employee’s role within the organisation, duties, and responsibilities.
+- Review your employee’s role within the organization, duties, and responsibilities.

 - Note the agreed-upon goals from a previous discussion and ask to what extent they were achieved.